 Yet, the Pew polling also picked up on an interesting wrinkle in the digital privacy debates.
 Context matters.
-Context matters a lot.
+Indeed, context matters a lot.
 For consumers who are making decisions about sharing information in return for products and services, the context and the conditions of the transaction matter.

-The wallet was offered with varying levels of privacy features.
+The wallet was offered with privacy features of varying levels of expressed security.
 But it was the order in which the wallets were presented to subjects – not the level of security the wallet provided – that ultimately drove decision-making.
 For instance, 78 percent of respondents chose the wallet with the highest degree of privacy when that wallet was presented first.
 But when it was listed second or lower, the number slumped to 65 percent.
 It also didn’t matter if respondents got more information about privacy features.
 The order that the wallets were presented remained the key factor influencing choice.

 Additionally, respondents were given the chance to add an extra layer of encryption as part of the online wallet setup.
-Only half of the respondents attempted this safer, more time-consuming setup process.
-And of those that began only have completed the more secure setup.
+Only half of the respondents attempted this safer, but more time-consuming setup process.
+And of those that began only half completed the more secure setup.

 What should we take away from this study?
 Well, faced by any frictions or negative incentives, consumers will be detoured away from their own avowed privacy preferences.
-In the battle between convenience and privacy (or security for that matter,) convenience seems to be winning.
+In the battle between convenience and privacy (or security for that matter,) convenience seems to trump all.